 Board of Directors and Staff

 Susan Keller.
 M.A.
 Library and Information Science; M.A.
 Management.
 Executive Director/Principal Planner, Community Network for Appropriate Technologies, 1978 to present; Author, Journey to Life’s End: A Traveler’s Guide; Steering Committee Member, Sonoma Health Access Coalition 2006-2008; Member, CA Coalition for Compassionate Care 2000-present; Consumer Representative, California statewide POLST Task Force 2008 – present; Board Chair, Sonoma County Conservation Council/Environmental Center of Sonoma County, 2005 – present; Member, Bioethics Committee, Kaiser Permanente Santa Rosa Medical Center 2004 – 2011; Member, Sonoma County Health Action Primary Care Work Group 2009 – 2011; UCSF Clinical Instructor, Santa Rosa Family Medicine Residency Program 2010 – 2015.
-Steering Committee Member, My Care My Plan Speak Up Sonoma County 2015 – present.
-Individual Award Recipient, 2017 Compassionate Care Leadership Award recognizing Susan’s work as “a leader in end of life and palliative care in California.”
+Steering Committee Member, My Care My Plan Speak Up Sonoma County 2015 – 2017.
+Planner/Facilitator, Behavioral Health Advance Care Planning/Palliative Care Integration Program 2015- present.
+Individual Award Recipient, 2017 Compassionate Care Leadership Award, 10th Annual California Palliative Care Summit, recognizing Susan’s work as “a leader in end of life and palliative care in California.”

 Board of Directors

 Nina Arbour.
 Community Relations and Volunteer Services Manager for Hospice of Petaluma, Memorial Hospice and North County Hospice.
-Thirty years’ experience working in the hospice field.
+Thirty+ years’ experience working in the hospice field.
 Degrees in Psychology and Spanish and career experience working with developmentally challenged adults and children.
 Nina has trained thousands of people from the community to serve as hospice caregiver and bereavement volunteers.
-Annually she speaks to hundreds of groups and individuals about hospice philosophy, volunteerism and hospice services
+Annually she speaks to hundreds of groups and individuals about hospice philosophy, volunteerism and hospice services.
+Nina serves on the Steering Committee for My Care My Plan – Speak Up Sonoma County.

 Pam Campbell, MPA, Treasurer Strong advocate for the sustainability movement, palliative care and the elderly.
-Program Director, Inquiring Systems, Inc. Long-standing member of Journey Project Coalition in its varied forms.
+Chief Executive Officer, Inquiring Systems, Inc. Long-standing member of Journey Project Coalition in its varied forms.
 Extensive experience working with skilled nursing facilities as a social worker and as administrator.

 Sara Katra, Secretary, was born in Panama and has extensive background as a family caregiver caring for parents now deceased.
 Sara joined the Board in Winter, 2010 and helped with translation work for the Latino Caregiver Training completed in April.
 She has Masters Degree in Bilingual Education-English and Spanish-and a background in teaching English as Second Language.

-Kathy Rueve, President Forty year career as full charge bookkeeper/controller and tax preparer; novelist and short story writer; facilitator for the Oakmont Writers Group through 2015.
+Kathy Rueve, Past-President Forty year career as full charge bookkeeper/controller and tax preparer; novelist and short story writer; facilitator for the Oakmont Writers Group through 2015.

-Robin Trimble.
+Robin Trimble, President.
 Associated with the Community Network since Network inception serving as staff in the formative years and as long-standing supporter.
 Small scale land use developer with emphasis on resource conservation and sustainability.
+Network Board representative to the Sonoma County Conservation Council.

 Latino Caregiver Training Program Development Team